-Employers use a job interview as a way to work out how suitable you are for a role and an interview is an ideal opportunity for you to discuss your skills and expertise.
-But what kind of questions are recruiters and hirers allowed to ask?
+Employers use job interviews as a way to work out how suitable you are for a role – and the interview is an ideal opportunity to discuss your skills and expertise.

 - Are you married?

 - How old are you?

 - What religion are you?

 - Are you pregnant or planning on starting a family?

 Plus, if an employer asks about your sexual orientation, gender identity, relationship status, religion, nationality, ethnic origin, political opinions, employment status, age or family status, then they might be discriminating against you.